jvleta/modality/README.md

 # Major Keys Reference

-An interactive web application for exploring the 12 major keys and their musical properties including scale notes, roman numerals, chord qualities, and more.
+An interactive React application for exploring the 12 major keys and their musical properties including scale notes, roman numerals, chord qualities, and more.
+The app is bundled with Vite for a fast development experience.

 ## Features